misterorion/misterorion.com/content/posts/lambda-invalidate.md

 ## AWS webhook recipe

 Simply put, the webhook is a listener on my Application Load Balancer (ALB) that points to a Lambda function.
-For convenience, I have a `lambda.` subdomain pointed at the ALB.
+For convenience, I have a `lambda`. subdomain pointed at the ALB.
 The ALB listens for that host and specific query strings.
 Then it forwards both of them to the Lambda function.
 The function then triggers a CloudFront invalidation.

 ### IAM role for Lambda